-This project was originally planned as a High Occupancy Vehicle (HOV) connector into the SR-91 HOV lane.
-With the implementation of the 91 Express Lanes, the project will need to carefully coordinate the traffic operations and tolling policies that will result with the convergence of the SR-241 Toll Road, the OCTA 91 Express Lanes, and the RCTC 91 Express Lanes.
-The project will follow the SR-91 CIP in its implementation and will need to be designed accordingly.
-Continuous operations of the 91 Express Lanes will be a key consideration for this project.
-The preliminary analysis calls for the SR-91 center median to be widened to the south to make room for a two lane (one in each direction) direct connector and associated Express Auxiliary Lanes in each direction.
-The project would tie into the SR-91 CIP improvements at Coal Canyon.
+This project was originally planned as a High Occupancy Vehicle (HOV) connector into the SR-91 HOV lane in the early 1990s which preceded the operations of the 91 Express Lanes.
+With the implementation of the 91 Express Lanes, the project will need to carefully coordinate the traffic operations and tolling policies that will result from the convergence of the SR 241 Toll Road, the OCTA 91 Express Lanes, and the RCTC 91 Express Lanes.
+Maintaining reliable travel times and free flow speeds during peak periods on the 91 Express Lanes will be a key consideration for this project.
+The project requires SR-91 to be widened to the south to make room for a two lane (one in each direction) direct connector and associated Express Auxiliary Lanes in each direction in the median.
+Other projects which improve downstream capacity should be considered prior to or concurrent with the implementation of this project.
 Coordination will be conducted with local agencies to ensure the project avoids impacts to planned bicycle and trail connections on Gypsum Canyon Road per City of Anaheim General Plan and OCTA Commuter Bikeways Strategic Plan.

 The project will provide connectivity from the 91 Express Lanes and the SR-241 Toll Road.
-The project improves access to SR-241 and South County for traffic that does not currently utilize the 91 Express Lanes.

 Preliminary engineering concepts for a SR-241/91 Express Lanes direct connector have been developed by The Foothill/Eastern Transportation Corridor Agency (TCA) and Caltrans.
 The 91 Express Lanes Extension and SR-241 Connector Feasibility Study was completed in March 2009 and was initiated to evaluate the various alternatives.
 A Project Study Report was initiated in January 2011 and was completed by January 2012.
-The Draft Project Report and Draft Environmental Document were completed in late-2016, and the Final Project Report and Environmental Document is anticipated to be completed in 2018.
-Final Engineering has been deferred until the Environmental Document is certified and is anticipated to be completed in 2019.
+The Draft Project Report and Draft Environmental Document were completed in late-2016, and the Final Project Report and Environmental Document are underway.
+Final Engineering is anticipated to be completed in 2021.